wandb/ai-virtual-assistant/README.md

  docker compose -f deploy/compose/docker-compose.yaml --profile local-nim up -d

 ```
-On successfully deployment, you should see these containers running
+On successful deployment, you should see these containers running.
+It may take approximately 10 minutes to download and deploy the models for the first time.
 ```bash
 docker ps --format "table {{.ID}}\t{{.Names}}\t{{.Status}}" CONTAINER ID   NAMES                                   STATUS